sarahciston/codingcare/posts/unforming.md

 A prompt is a kind of platform, a place off which to jump, from which to start.
 Like a diving platform, a prompt sets you up for something[: a fall].
 Some prompts are setups.
 Some prompts are built to go nowhere, even if they could go anywhere.
 Some prompts are thwarted.

-A prompt is both a blinking cursor awaiting my input, as well as the phrase I input to elicit a response from a [chatbot]:
+A prompt is both a blinking cursor awaiting my input, as well as the phrase I input to elicit a response from a chatbot:

 >"I want a dyke for president."